nodejs/node/COLLABORATOR_GUIDE.md

 ## Accepting Modifications

-All modifications to the Node.js code and documentation should be performed via GitHub pull requests, including modifications by Collaborators and TSC members.
-A pull request must be reviewed, and must also be tested with CI, before being landed into the codebase.
-There may be exceptions to the latter (the changed code cannot be tested with a CI or similar).
-If that is the case, please leave a comment that explains why the PR does not require a CI run.
+Contributors propose modifications to Node.js using GitHub pull requests.
+This is true for all modifications including those proposed by TSC members and other Collaborators.
+A pull request must pass code review and CI before landing into the codebase.

 ### Code Reviews